pieterjanvc/HOLLOW-TREE/README.md

 ## ACCORNS: Admin App ([admin/admin.py](./admin/admin.py))

-ACCORNS or Admin Control Center Overseeing RAG Needed for SCUIRREL, is a secondary applications where instructors can set-up, manage and monitor SCUIRRELL
+ACCORNS or Admin Control Center Overseeing RAG Needed for SCUIRREL, is a secondary applications where instructors can set-up, manage and monitor SCUIRREL

 *Shared variables and functions are sources in from [admin/admin_shared.py](./admin/admin_shared.py)*